 Ethics and morals both relate to “right” and “wrong” conduct.
-However, ethics refer to the series of rules provided to an individual by an external source. e.g. their profession.
-On the other hand, morals refer to an individual’s own principles regarding right and wrong.
+However, ethics refer to the series of rules provided to an individual by an external source, e.g. their profession or religion.
+Morals refer to an individual’s own principles regarding right and wrong.

 |What are they?||The rules of conduct recognized in respect to a particular class of human actions or a particular group, culture, etc. It defines how thing are according to the rules.||Principles or habits with respect to right or wrong conduct.It defines how things should work according to an individuals' ideals and principles.|